pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`conway_alpha`

-This code demonstrates how to implement Conway's Game of Life using sprites in a grid.
-It showcases how sprites' 'alpha' values can be used to represent the states of cells in the game (alive or dead), where cells are turned on/off by setting their alpha value to 255 (ALPHA_ON) or 0 (ALPHA_OFF) respectively.
-The game involves applying specific rules to the grid to simulate cell behavior and evolution over generations, reflecting the concept of cellular automaton and demonstrating how sprite manipulation can be utilized to visualize the game's dynamics.
+This piece of Python code illustrates how to create and manipulate a grid of sprites using the Arcade library.
+It's an implementation of Conway's Game of Life, a cellular automaton devised by the British mathematician John Horton Conway.
+The code sets up a grid of sprites, using a two-dimensional list for grid access and a one-dimensional list for drawing.
+The 'alpha' value of the sprites is used to toggle them 'on' or 'off', simulating live and dead cells in the Game of Life.
+The game follows a set of rules to decide on the state of a cell in the next generation, based on its current state and the states of its neighboring cells.
+Each cell in the grid is a sprite that can either be 'alive' (visible) or 'dead' (invisible), thus creating an interactive visual representation of Conway's Game of Life.
+The simulation updates and displays the grid with each new generation of cells.

 drawing_primitives.py
 ---------------------